Step by Step: How to Make a Panel For The Quilt

 6. Fill out the panel maker information form

 This provides us with vital information about you and your panel.
-Click here to fill out the form.
+How to Make A Panel.

 7. Send Us the Panel

 Once your panel is completed there are several ways you can submit it to The NAMES Project so that it becomes a part of the AIDS Memorial Quilt.